Landis Blair: Other work

 The foyer of an Art Deco apartment building in downtown Memphis contains an etched glass site-specific work by Landis Blair.
 It depicts a map of Memphis, historic locations, and the history of the building.

 His illustrations have appeared in print and online magazines and have been used for commercial art such as t-shirt and tote bag designs.
+He has collaborated with Field Notes and is well known for his memorial pet portraits.